 The undergraduate curriculum enables the student to pursue an academically valid general education and an in-depth study in a major academic field.
 The highly flexible program preserves the elements of a common intellectual experience appropriate to a liberal arts university, while at the same time affording the adult student freedom and choice in designing an educational experience that helps to develop knowledge, skills, and abilities.

-The program of study leading to a bachelor’s degree consists of 120 credits distributed among courses in the University Core Curriculum, major requirements, and free electives.
+The program of study leading to a bachelor’s degree consists of a minimum of 120 credits distributed among courses in the University Core Curriculum, major requirements, and free electives.
 The 120 credits must include at least 38 courses of three credits or more.
 (See Academic Policy on Bachelor’s Degree Requirements)

 The Bachelor of Arts can be earned in criminal justice, information technology, organizational leadership, psychology, and religion.